EntelectChallenge/2019-Worms/starter-bots/README.md

 To submt a new language for the tournament the following will need to be provided :

 1. Starter Bot for that language
-	* These will follow the same basic rules that all other starter bots use ( listed above ).
+	* These will follow the same basic rules that all other starter bots use (listed below).
 2. A Readme file detailing:
 	* All prerequisites and requirements for the languages, detailed with versions, required for building and running the language's environment.
 	    * Ensure these are installed in the container.